electronicsleep/AutoNagios/README.md

 If graphs dont work check the logs for anything related to insert.pl

-my preference is to have tactical be the default
+My preference is to have tactical be the default

 ```
 vim /usr/share/nagios3/htdocs/index.php